Arun5023/Blood-Bank-System/README.md

 Donar and Hospital contain history page where they can check all the donationation/withdraw history.
 All the important validation checks are applied in the login/register page and in Add Inventory form

-I also applied automation for checking register, login and Add Inventory from functionality
+I also applied automation for checking Register, Login and Add Inventory from functionality

 Deploy on renderIO - https://bloodbanksystem-arun.onrender.com